-- Submission Type: maintenance measure (currently NQF-endorsed) or new measure (has never received NQF endorsement).
-Maintenance measures must indicate if new testing data will be available. - Measure type measure categorization (e.g., structure, process, etc.) and level of complexity (e.g., outcomes, cost or resource use, instrument-based, etc.) - Measure title concise description to convey who and what is being measured - Level of analysis levels for which the measure is assessed-specified and tested - Data source source(s) from which data are obtained for measurement - Measure description brief narrative of the measure that includes the type of score, measure focus, target population, or time frame - Numerator statement brief description of the measure focus or what is being measured - Denominator statement brief description of the target population being measured - Planned submission date cycle and year when all testing is completed and final submission is anticipated
+- Level of analysis levels for which the measure is assessed-specified and tested - Data source source(s) from which data are obtained for measurement - Measure description brief narrative of the measure that includes the type of score, measure focus, target population, or time frame - Numerator statement brief description of the measure focus or what is being measured - Denominator statement brief description of the target population being measured - Planned submission date cycle and year when all testing is completed and final submission is anticipated

-Measure stewards/developers will need to notify NQF at least three months prior to the measure submission deadline to prepare for the committee's review in the upcoming cycle.
-This will allow NQF to adequately plan for measures in the pipeline and maintenance measures ready for evaluation in the various topic areas.
-NQF also welcomes measure stewards/developers to request technical assistance during this time.
-NQF staff will assess whether a measure is sufficiently 'complex' to require a methodological review by the Scientific Methods Panel, based on a set of criteria (details below).
-Because the newly formed Scientific Methods Panel will evaluate the Scientific Acceptability of new (and some previously endorsed) complex measures, measure stewards/developers must submit measure specifications and testing information along with the Intent to Submit form at least three months prior to the measure submission deadline.
+Measure stewards/developers will need to notify NQF at least three months prior to the measure submission deadline of their intent to submit a measure to prepare for the committee's review in the upcoming cycle.
+This will allow NQF to adequately plan for measures in the pipeline and maintenance measures ready for re-evaluation in the various topic areas.
+NQF also encourages measure stewards/developers to take advantage of technical assistance during this time.
+Measure stewards/developers must submit measure specifications and testing information (i.e., measure testing attachment) along with the Intent to Submit form at least three months prior to the measure submission deadline.